demisto/content/Packs/GoogleMaps/Integrations/GoogleMaps/README.md

 ## Configure GoogleMaps on Cortex XSOAR

 ### Note
-In order to use the embedded Google Maps view, please make sure an API key is set in the demisto settings.
+In order to use the embedded Google Maps view, please make sure a Google Maps Geocoding API key is set in XSOAR.

 ---